Zheng-Chong/CatVTON/README.md

 ```

 ### Inference on VTIONHD/DressCode
-To run the inference on the DressCode or VITON-HD dataset, run the following command, checkpoints will be automaticly download from HuggingFace.
+To run the inference on the DressCode or VITON-HD dataset, run the following command, checkpoints will be automatically download from HuggingFace.

 ```PowerShell
 CUDA_VISIBLE_DEVICES=0 python inference.py \